-An air-source heat pump is a form of renewable energy technology that absorbs heat from the outside air to power heating and hot water inside a home.
-It is essentially a refrigerator in reverse.
-There are many benefits to having this type of renewable heating system installed, but its easy installation and low running costs are two key factors homeowners should consider.
+An air-source heat pump is a form of renewable energy technology using heat from the outside air to provide heat and hot water inside a home.
+Its technology works essentially like a refrigerator in reverse.
+There are many benefits to having this type of renewable heating system installed, often in place of a traditional gas boiler.

 What factors impact the cost of running an air source heat pump?

-- Heat demand – this varies from one property to another and refers to the level of heating power needed for keeping a home at the optimal temperature.
+- Heat demand – this varies between properties and refers to the level of heating power needed to keep a property at the optimal temperature.

-Heat demand is the most obvious factor that can have an effect on the running cost of your air source heat pump.
-You should consider what is needed to heat the property, how many rooms there are, and what the desired optimal temperature is.
-The more energy you require, the bigger your heat pump, and the higher the cost will be of operating the system because of the increased use of electricity over time.
+Heat demand has an obvious impact on the running cost of your air source heat pump.
+To calculate actual heat demand, you should consider what is needed to heat the property, how many rooms there are, and what the desired temperature is.
+The more heat you require, the bigger the heat pump needed, and the higher the cost will be of operating the system because of the volume of electricity required to operate the unit.

-Another important factor is the building’s insulation, you will need to invest in proper insulation for your home.
-If you don’t, it will increase the demand for heat and will need more electricity to produce heat.
-The more heat you can preserve, the lower the running cost of heat pumps because they don’t have to work as intensely.
-Also, where you have your air source heat pump located can also affect its efficiency.
-You should select an area that is free from blockages and preferably well exposed to sunlight, so it will be more effective in creating heat.
+Also, where you locate your air source heat pump can also affect its efficiency.
+Ideally, you should select an area that is free from blockages and preferably well exposed to sunlight, so it will be more effective in creating heat.

 How much electricity does a heat pump use?

-As previously stated, the efficiency of a heat pump is measured in COP.
-This unit is calculated by measuring the level of energy inputted (in this case, electricity) and the amount of energy (heat) that is outputted.
-An air-source heat pump that has a COP of three can produce three KW of heat from every one KW of electricity.
+Heat pump efficiency is measured in CoP.
+This unit is calculated by measuring the level of energy (electricity) required and the amount of energy (heat) that is generated.
+An air-source heat pump with a CoP of three produces three kW of heat for every one kW of electricity used.

-The average house requires roughly 12,000-kilowatt hours (Kwh) of heat per year.
-So, in order to achieve this, a heat pump with a COP of three would have to use 4,000 kWh of electricity each year.
-This figure will be based on the size of your home, how well it is insulated, how much hot water you use as well as the efficiency of your pump.
-A heat pump with a COP of four would use less electricity to generate the same amount of heat.
+An average sized domestic home requires roughly 12,000-kilowatt hours (kWh) of heat per year.
+To meet this demand, a heat pump with a CoP of three would have to consume 4,000 kWh of electricity each year.
+A heat pump with a CoP greater than three would inevitably require less electricity to generate the same amount of heat.

-At 4,000 Kwh of electricity with the price being £0.28 per unit, it will cost you about £1,120 in your annual heating bill (based on average electricity prices as of April 2022).
+At 4,000 kWh of electricity with the price being 27.35p per kWh unit, it will cost you about £1,094 in your annual heating bill (based on average electricity prices as from October 2023).